npfernandes/ensemblify/README.md

   </summary>

-With the `conversion` module, you can convert your generated .pdb structures into a .xtc trajectory file, enabling you to easily store and manipulate your conformational ensemble.
+With the `conversion` module, you can convert your generated .pdb structures into a .xtc trajectory file, enabling you to easily store and analyze your conformational ensemble.

 To do this, provide the name for your created trajectory, the directory where the ensemble is stored and the directory where the trajectory file should be created.

 Using the `ensemblify` command in a terminal:

-    ensemblify -c -id trajectory_name -ed ensemble_dir -td trajectory_dir
+    ensemblify con -id trajectory_name -ed ensemble_dir -td trajectory_dir

 Inside a Python script or Jupyter Notebook: